 The length of time it takes one person to do a job is not the same as it takes someone else.
 Look at your previous project plans for similar tasks and find one that corresponds to what you are doing today.
 That task might have been carried out by someone who was an expert (so therefore did it quickly) or a junior member of the team (so therefore did it slowly).
 Use the estimate as a solid data point but adjust it accordingly based on what you know about the resources working on your current project.

-The data from your timesheets can be used to compare staff performance.
+The data from your timesheet software can be used to compare staff performance.
 Look at how quickly it takes people to do similar work and think about how you can buddy up your team members so they can learn from each other.
 This is a good way of sharing tips and tricks and bringing everyone up to the same level of performance and productivity.

 Pro Tip: Don’t forget to take quality into account if you do this.
 Fast doesn’t always mean good!